igoroctaviano/graphs-labyrinth-csharp/README.md

 # graphs-labyrinth-csharp
 **TP Algoritmos em Grafos**

-Implementação do Labirinto do Minotauro utilizando o algoritmo A * com as heurísticas Distância de Manhattan e Distância Euclidiana.
+Implementação básica do Labirinto do Minotauro utilizando matrizes e o algoritmo A * com heurísticas Distância de Manhattan e Distância Euclidiana.

-<sub>*Implementation of Minotaur's Labyrinth using the algorithm A * with Manhattan and Euclidean distance as heuristics.</sub>
+<sub>*Basic implementation of Minotaur's Labyrinth using matrices and the algorithm A * with Manhattan and Euclidean distance as heuristics.</sub>